sophieynw/ily-app/README.md

 # Valentine's Day 2026

 A tiny Valentine’s Day web app built with React + TypeScript + Vite.
+Try one of the following names: Lucy, Wing, Oscar, Tubby, Alex, Monica.

 ## What it does
 - Home page where you enter a name